 Designed as a capstone class for both Management and Marketing majors.
 Areas of concentration will include current topics in business, job seeking and keeping skills, organizational politics and diplomacy, and an in depth examination of management/ marketing concepts.
 (1 credits, 1 Lecture)

 Professional Development

-Designed as a pre-employment course.
-Areas of study include job search, professionalism, and communications.
+Covers topics related to seeking employment and interviewing, understanding the workplace environment, and improving career success and communication.
 Course Level Fee 1 (3 credits, 3 Lecture)